 4. Utilize Contrasting Colors

 To some extent, we have argued against this very tip earlier in the article.
 Still, used judiciously, contrasting colors can lead the viewer’s eyes to the most important information on a page.
 Don’t do it on every page or it loses its effect.
 The call-to-action, however, is an ideal spot to utilize this technique.
+Use a color wheel to map contrasting colors for call-to-action buttons.

 5. Experiment with Different Fonts